bedwardly-down/hexo-plugin-schnack/README.md

 ## 🤝 Contributing

-Contributions, issues, feature requests and feedback are welcome!<br />Feel free to check [issues page](https://github.com/bedwardly-down/hexo-plugin-schnack/issues).
-You can also take a look at the [contributing guide](https://github.com/bedwardly-down/hexo-plugin-schnack/blob/master/CONTRIBUTING.md).
+Contributions, issues, feature requests and feedback are welcome!<br />Feel free to check [issues page](https://github.com/bedwardly-down/hexo-plugin-schnack/issues) for plugin related ones or [schnack](https://github.com/schn4ck/schnack) for the rest.

 ## Show your support